 Boehringer Ingelheim Pharmaceuticals has the exclusive rights to manufacture Pradaxa (dabigatran) until February 2018.
 After the first patent for the medication expires, various other companies may manufacture a generic Pradaxa product.
 However, lawsuits or other patents for specific uses of the drug may delay the manufacturing of a generic product.
 Although dabigatran is the "generic name" for Pradaxa, it is not a generic version of it.

-Can I Buy Generic Pradaxa?Pradaxa® (dabigatran etexilate mesylate) is a prescription anticoagulant medication used to prevent strokes and blood clots in people with an irregular heart rhythm known as atrial fibrillation.
+Can I Buy Generic Pradaxa?Pradaxa® (dabigatran etexilate mesylate) is a prescription anticoagulant medication.
 It belongs to a group of medications known as direct thrombin inhibitors.

 Pradaxa is manufactured by Boehringer Ingelheim Pharmaceuticals, Inc. There are no generic versions of Pradaxa available at this time.